deadlyvipers/dojo_rules/introduction.md

 Hii, looking forward to the course.

-the GIT path if of course my fav on codeschool.
+the GIT path if of course my fav on codeschool, the next would be Electives.